eslams3dawi/Dell-Transportation-Optimization-OR/README.md

 ## 📈 Key Findings

 The transportation problem is one of the most practical applications of operations research.
-By comparing two different solution methods (North-West Corner and Least Cost) using both Python implementation and website verification, the project demonstrates that **algorithmic choice matters significantly**.
-The **Least Cost Method** provides a better cost solution for Dell's EMEA distribution network, achieving substantial savings through optimized allocation of resources.
+By comparing three different solution methods (North-West Corner, Least Cost, and Vogel's Approximation Method) using both Python implementation and website verification, the project demonstrates that **algorithmic choice matters significantly**.
+The **Vogel Approximation Method** provides the best cost solution for Dell's EMEA distribution network, achieving substantial savings through optimized allocation of resources.

 ---